 Your Action Plan

-Influencers play a bigger role on buyers’ decision making.
+Influencers play a bigger role in buyers’ decision making.
 Treat them like a VIP.
 Address them regularly.
 Give them free samples, invitations to special events, encourage/incentivize them to invite their fans.

 End of the day, all these 4 segments are important.
-It’s important you identify your buyers, aspirers, influencers and supporters, and constantly work on addressing the needs of all these segments.
+You must identify your buyers, aspirers, influencers, and supporters, and constantly work on addressing the needs of all these segments.

 Your Action Plan

 It’s now your turn to define your target audience and segment them.
-Doing this right can help you in many ways.
-Defining your target audience can help you write better website copies, craft sales pages and emails that convert, can help better position your offering in the market, start a podcast, build a community around your business or brand, amongst many others.
+Doing this right can help you find good podcast ideas, create compelling narratives for your podcast or blog, write better website copies, start a podcast, build a community around your business or brand, amongst many others.